avanzosc/odoo-addons/slide_channel_attachment/README.rst

 Slide Channel Attachment
 ========================

 * Add option of adding an attachment on eLearning slides.
+Saves attachment on chatter.

 Bug Tracker
 ===========